Why WinPE bootable media is needed?

-- Select the media output:
+- Select the type of media to create:

 - Review all the options you have specified and click Proceed.

-Here is the screen which you will see (note that there is no button "Apply Universal Restore")
+Here is the screen which you will see

-The WinPE media described in this article is supposed to help with situations where the disks or NIC are not recognized by Linux bootable media due to lack of drivers.
+The WinPE media described in this article is supposed to help with situations where the disks or NIC are not recognized by Linux bootable media due to a lack of drivers.

-If you need the Acronis Universal Restore functionality, please contact Acronis Customer Central with indication to this point.
+If you need the Acronis Universal Restore functionality, please contact Acronis Customer Central with an indication to this point.